dotnet/templating/docs/Post-Action-Registry.md

       - `key (string)`: The key to set under the given section (for example, `name`).
       - `value (string)`: The value to set for the given key (for example, `Microsoft.Testing.Platform`).
 - **Supported in** :
-   - dotnet new3
-   - dotnet new (2.0.0 or higher)
+   - .NET 10 SDK or later

 ## Example